olliw42/mLRS-docu/docs/MSPX.md

 If your radio is connected, you should now be able to see the channel values update when you move the radio sticks.
 No further settings are needed and telemetry will work for EdgeTX/OpenTX radios after scanning for sensors.

-## Connection Types with different INAV Versions
+## Differences between INAV 8 and 7 when using MspX

 Depending on the chosen connection and serial mode, the functionality will slightly differ, especially in INAV versions before 8.
 This is a quick overview, what options are available and what functions to expect.